Washington City and County Pipeline Safety Consortium

 Want to know more about pipelines?

 If you're like most people, you could know more about pipelines.
 And if you're like most people, you don't want to ask questions that will make you look dumb.
 I know how you feel.
 The first time I decided to play poker at a legitimate us casino website, I had no idea what I was doing.
 First of all you can get overwhelmed by the number of affiliate websites that offer so many different online casinos.
 Which casino should you choose?
 All the online casino sites have different promos for first time sign ups that it is dizzying.
-Then I realized as a US player, you need to find US friendly casinos.
+Then I realized as a US player who wants to play slots, you need to find a casino specifically offering USA online slots for all players.
 I read so many reviews which tended to be pretty much positive that when a negative review for a particular site shows up, you just cross that casino off the list of possibilities.
 In addition you need to find out about how the casino pays out winnings, and how to deposit money into the online casino site's bank.
 I have friends who play online poker and other casion games all the time.
 They said signing up and playing is so easy.
 I didn't want to appear dumb, but boy did I have a lot of questions.